 Viticulture: Practicing Organic

 Viticulture Notes: This wine is produced from Chardonnay grown in various Meursault lieux-dits.
 Jean-Philippe practices lutte raisonnée.
 He eschews chemical fertilizers, herbicides or pesticides.
-Grapes are harvested by hand.
 Grapes are manually harvested.
 Fermentation occurs naturally in French oak with wild yeast and no lees stirring.
 Malolactic fermentation occurs in barrels and stainless steel tanks.

 Vintage Notes by Wine Advocate 1/4/2019: "Jean-Philippe Fichet is rightly pleased with his 2017 range, a portfolio that exemplifies his crisp, invigorating style, without any of the old-school asperity that makes some of his frosted 2016s.
 These are pure, tangy, acid-driven wines, and I suspect that it's only because Fichet has no premiers crus in Meursault that he has attained less celebrity than several other famous growers who operate in a similar stylistic register, currently very much in vogue.
 Following the refrain along the Côte, Fichet reported a comparatively uneventful growing season, an early harvest and lower-than-anticipated yields of juice in Chardonnay.
 Reflecting on a career that stretches back to the 1981 vintage—the oldest wine I've tasted from Fichet was a still excellent 1983 Meursault, drunk last summer—he articulated sentiments to the effect that nature both gives and takes away, and her vicissitudes must be accepted."